TwoRavens/TwoRavens/documentation/local_install.md

 # Local Installation Instructions

-For the recommended and easiest route, try the [Vagrant install](https://github.com/TwoRavens/TwoRavens/blob/master/docs/vagrant_install.md), which will allow you to run TwoRavens within a virtual machine on Mac, Windows, or Linux.

-Note: the Vagrant install will also work natively on an Ubuntu 16.04 (Xenial) system.

 The following is tested on a Mac (OS 10.12.6).

-## Get the repository
+## A. Get the repository

 - Use Github Desktop to pull down the [TwoRavens repository](https://github.com/TwoRavens/TwoRavens)
 - Alternately, use the command line:
     ```
     git clone https://github.com/TwoRavens/TwoRavens.git

+    # Two Ravens uses a submodule -- the inclusion of another GitHub repository
-    #git submodule init
+    git submodule init
-    #git submodule update
+    git submodule update
     ```

-## Install Node.js
+## B. Install Node.js

 Mac:
   - [Install brew](https://brew.sh/#install)